 Over 30 cr PANs linked with Aadhaar so far: Thakur

-As the date for linking PAN with Aadhaar has been extended by a year, the government has linked over 30 crore such numbers with the unique identification code, Minister of State for Finance Anurag Singh Thakur said in Parliament on Monday.
-The total permanent account numbers (PANs) which are linked with Aadhaar number as on January 27, 2020, is 30,75,02,824, Thakur informed the Lok Sabha.
+As the date for linking PAN with Aadhaar has been extended by three months, the government has linked over 30 crore such numbers with the unique identification code, Minister of State for Finance Anurag Singh Thakur said in Parliament on Monday.
+The total permanent account numbers (PANs) which are linked with Aadhaar number as on January 27, 2020, are 30,75,02,824, Thakur informed the Lok Sabha.

 When asked if the government has extended the deadline period for Aadhaar-PAN linking, the minister responded in an affirmative "Yes sir".
 He said the due date for linking of PAN with Aadhaar has been further extended from December 31, 2019, to March 31, 2020.

 "As on January 27, 2020, a total of 17,58,03,617 PANs are not linked with Aadhaar.
-The extension of due date for linking of PAN with Aadhaar will benefit these PAN card holders as they get extra time to link their PANs with Aadhaar," Thakur said in Parliament.
-Also, to ensure that the sensitive data is not leaked by handling organisations, guidelines laid down by Unique Identification Authority of India (UIDAI) in this regard are being followed, he said.
+The extension of due date for linking of PAN with Aadhaar will benefit these PAN cardholders as they get extra time to link their PANs with Aadhaar," Thakur said in Parliament.
+Also, to ensure that the sensitive data is not leaked by handling organizations, guidelines laid down by the Unique Identification Authority of India (UIDAI) in this regard are being followed, he said.

-Appropriate measures have also been taken under provisions of Income-Tax Act, Information Technology Act and other applicable laws that the confidentially of data is maintained.
-On being asked if the government also proposes to link all property-related transactions with Aadhaar to curb benami property and bring transparency, he said the due date for linking of PAN with Aadhaar is March 31, 2020.
+Appropriate measures have also been taken under provisions of the Income-Tax Act, Information Technology Act and other applicable laws that the confidentiality of data is maintained.
+On being asked if the government also proposes to link all property-related transactions with Aadhaar to curb Benami property and bring transparency, he said the due date for linking of PAN with Aadhaar is March 31, 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)